syncthing/docs/specs/untrusted.rst

 .. warning::
-   This feature is currently in public testing and not yet recommended to be used for critical data.
+   This feature is currently in public testing and not yet recommended to be used for important data.
 Related UI controls are hidden by a feature flag - check the release notes for information on how to test it.

 Untrusted Device Encryption